SQLite

 def coco_lifespan(builder: coco.EnvironmentBuilder) -> Iterator[None]:

-managed_conn = sqlite.connect(DATABASE_PATH, load_vec=True) # Enable vector support
+with sqlite.managed_connection(DATABASE_PATH, load_vec=True) as conn: # Enable vector support

 yield